GebrecherkosAb/server-to-serverless-ice-cream-website/README.md

 Migrate the dynamic website hosted on EC2 from using a MySQL database to using Amazon DynamoDB.
 Update the DynamoDB table with a new ice cream flavor.
 Refresh the website to reveal your new ice cream flavor.
-DURATION
-This lab requires approximately 45 minutes to complete.